 3. Regular exercise is the key!
 Wait, what?
 I’m already tired enough and I still need to exercise?
 Exercise doesn’t always mean lifting weights and doing all the complicated routines.
 You can go for a walk, jog, swim or do rebounding.
 Get your body moving!
 When your body is in action, blood circulation gets better.
 Exercise also flushes out excess stress hormones in your body.

 4. Engage in mind-body practices!
-Yoga, Meditation, Pilates, Qigong and Tai Chi relieves stress.
-These practices release tension and calms your central nervous system.
+Yoga, Meditation, Pilates, Qigong and Tai Chi relieve stress.
+These practices release tension and calm your central nervous system.
 They keep your body in motion, enable you to reconnect with yourself and be in the moment.

 Listen to Dr. Mezza’s interview with Dr. Hyman where he explains the unconventional therapies they use at Sanoviv.
 He emphasizes the importance of going beyond the symptoms for the root cause of an illness.
 On the side, he also talks about the importance of sleep.

 6. Supplement with Gamma-Aminobutyric acid (GABA) and tryptophan.
 GABA and tryptophan help produce serotonin and dopamine.
-These happy hormones regulate your mood, keep you calm and relaxes your body.
+These happy hormones regulate your mood, keep you calm and relax your body.

 9. Disconnect yourself from gadgets, the internet and social media!
 This is one of the best ways how to deal with stress!
 From accidents and murders on the news, fake news on social media and the addicting allure of gadgets, all these causes unnecessary stress!
 So, shut yourself out of these three from time to time.